nansencenter/NERSC-HYCOM-CICE/bin/Nesting_noresm/NORESM_Nesting_readme.md

   - Make a directory called topo
   - Copy REGION.src to this directory
   - Get the grid information from the model in questions, this can be found on the CMIP6 server: you need the file for the varible "areacello" and "deptho" and put in the same folder.
-  - From the experiment folder run script: ../bin/Nesting_noresm/make_grid_noresm2hycom.py path_to_grid_files/areacello_file.nc
+  - From the experiment folder run script:
+    '''../bin/Nesting_noresm/make_grid_noresm2hycom.py path_to_grid_files/areacello_file.nc'''
   - This will generate the regional.depth and regional.grid-files for the global mode grid.
 Place these in the topo-folder.
-  - From the experiment folder run script: ../bin/isuba_gmapi.sh. $target_region to genreate the mapping from the global model to the regional hycom.
+  - From the experiment folder run script:
+    '''../bin/isuba_gmapi.sh. $target_region to genreate the mapping from the global model to the regional hycom.'''

 ## Generating the physical nesting files